-- All residence hall front doors are locked 24/7.
+- All residence hall front doors are locked at all times.
 Residents of the hall enter with a security key or a student ID for card-access halls.
 Guests should call their friend to be let into the building, and guests should be escorted at all times.

-- Interior hallway doors leading to residential areas are locked 24/7 and require a key or student ID for access.
+- Interior hallway doors leading to residential areas are locked at all times and require a key or student ID for access.